pbinkley/jekyll-book/sections/16-section.md

 TOTAL PRODUCTION RECORD OF ALL TYPING PROCESS

-From these Combined unit reports a total production record of all typing is made.
+From these combined unit reports a total production record of all typing is made.

 |UNIT | February<br>2 | 3 | 4 | 5 | 6 | Total |